WhiteMatrixTech/Hydra-Developer-BootCamp/Projects/Quatrefinance/TEAM.md

 - **Invest**: Users can commit idle funds or rather called 'savings' in Digesu's Public Permissionless Robot (PPR) to increase their income instead of keeping them idle and being eaten up gradually by inflation.
 Users can choose from investment options such as Stakings, Liquidity and StartUps.

-- **Governance**: We believe Digesu community will be large, hence we created a incentivized Decentralized Autonomaus Community (DAC) to encourage effective participation in decision making.
+- **Governance**: We believe Digesu community will be large, hence we created an incentivized Decentralized Autonomaus Community (DAC) to encourage effective participation in decision making.

 -----------------------

 ### Second category and biz model

-The second category of Digesu has a picture of what we hope to achieve even on a longterm.
+The second category of Digesu has a picture of what we hope to achieve even on a long-term.
 Starting from Nigeria, We will combine both web3 and web2 to bring blockchain to every doorsteps.

-Looking at the huge population of Nigeria (over 200 Million), from our research (not confirmed), at least 7% of the workforce do daily contribution (daily savings), of which most of them keep money with either micro finance, a man who comes around or someone from the yard, take one of every 'n' contribution they made i.e N/N ==> charges.
+Looking at the huge population of Nigeria (over 200 Million), from our research (not confirmed), at least 7% of the workforce do daily contribution (daily savings), of which most of them keep money with either micro finance, a man who comes around or someone from the yard, take one of every 'N' contributions they made i.e N/N ==> charges.

 This category inherits similar setbacks from the first category.
 Our aim is to leverage blockchain solution to help people make the best use of their savings, give them rest of mind they desire, and secure their savings from inflation attack.

 Take for instance, we are able to onboard say 5% of the total population on our platform, a projected income would be:

 Assume each user saves at least NGN100 daily for 7 days or 30 days.
-As an implied standard, the custodian fee is one of every 'N' contribution made irrespecive of whether they complete the period or not.
+As an implied standard, the custodian fee is one of every 'N' contributions made irrespecive of whether they complete the period or not.

 Assume a total popultion of 200 Million.